spin-itn/spin-itn.github.io/docs/training/ws2/ws2_overview.md

 We require that __participants have to be either fully vaccinated or recovered with appropriate internationally valid documentation__.
 {: style="text-align: justify;"}

-Please bring sufficient medical-grade __masks__ to wear when entering and leaving the venue, the restaurant, etc. You will also need to wear masks in most public spaces in France (public transport, shops, etc).
+Please be prepared to bring sufficient __FFP2/KN95-grade masks__ to wear when entering and leaving the venue, the restaurant, etc. and potentially even during the workshop.
+Details will be provided prior to the workshop depending on the course of the pandemic.
+You will also need to wear masks in most public spaces in France (public transport, shops, etc).
+{: style="text-align: justify;"}

+We are committed to organizing this meeting in-person, but of course we are subject to the evolution of the Covid pandemic.
+You are probably aware that there is always a risk of cancellation, but we are very hopeful that the situation in May 2022 will be such that the workshop can take place.
 {: style="text-align: justify;"}

 ## Contact